 Cadavers were usually placed into hampers or boxes typically measuring 25in x 16in x 16in.

-Labeled as all manner of goods in an attempt to disguise their contents, this could be anything from ‘Glass.
+Labelled as all manner of goods in an attempt to disguise their contents, this could be anything from ‘Glass.
 Handle With Care’ to a simple address label.
 Everything and anything was used.

 Perhaps one of the more descriptive accounts that we have of an address label comes from an account written in the York Herald & General Advertiser Saturday, Nov 19, 1831.